zenkay/personal-blog/php/wp-content/plugins/wp-linkedin/readme.txt

 == Changelog ==

+= Version 2.0.1 =

+- Adding some missing `esc_url` in the templates.
+- Updating portuguese translations

 = Version 2.0 =
 - Updated to follow the restrictions on the API imposed by LinkedIn starting on